k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md

   - NO_OF_OPEN_CASES > 0  AND VIP_STATUS = "Gold" AND ORDER_TYPE = "New"

-- The following select runs on the TDM DB to get the available entities:
+- The following SELECT statement runs on the TDM DB to get the available entities:

      `SELECT ROOT_IID FROM crm_params WHERE source_environment = 'Production' AND root_lu_name = ANY('Customer', 'Collection') AND 0 < ANY("CRM.NUM_OF_OPEN_CASES"::numeric[] )
   INTERSECT`